J4nvg/Internship/README.md

 ```python
 RISK_CHANCES = [1/10,1/9,1/8,1/7,1/6,1/5,1/4,1/3]
 ```
-For each hider candidate a random sample is *drawn with replacement* from this Risk_chances list.
+For each hider candidate a random sample is *drawn with replacement* from this `risk_chances` list.

 ### Swarm & Drones